Q. I thought we already had fire ants here?

 There is currently some research into biological controls for little fire ants.
 Dr David Oi, originally from Hawaiʻi, is based at the USDA Agricultural Research Service in Gainesville Florida.
 He’s working with Dr Peter Follett of USDA in Hilo and Juan Briano of the USDA South American Biological Control Laboratory surveying LFA natural range with the hope of finding new pests or diseases with the potential to control this species.
 So far, no potential biocontrol candidates have been identified.

-To date, pesticides are the only known effective way to eradicate small populations of the little fire ant and prevent it from becoming a large population.
+To date, using pesticides, including insect growth regulators and baits containing spinosad (a metabolite of naturally occurring soil bacteria), is the only known effective way to eradicate small populations of the little fire ant and prevent it from becoming a large population.
 Eradicating Wasmannia auropunctata from Maui, Hawaiʻi: The Use of Combination Treatments to Control an Arboreal Invasive Ant

 Didn’t find the answer to your question?
 Check the Hawaii Ant Lab’s FAQ page.